yahayuta/ai_bot_app_insta/README.md

 - **50+ Negative Prompts**: Comprehensive list to avoid common generation issues
 - **AI-Specific Optimization**: Tailored prompts for each AI provider

+## Known Issues & Workarounds

+### Threads API Posting

+- **Issue**: The Threads API currently has a bug that causes a `500` server error when attempting to post an image with a caption in a single request.
+- **Workaround**: The application has been updated to work around this bug by posting the content in two steps:
+    1. The image is published to Threads.
+    2. The text caption is published as a reply to the image post.
+- **Result**: This ensures that both the image and text are posted successfully, appearing as a thread.

 ## 🛠️ Requirements

 - Python 3.8+